netdata/netdata/docs/getting-started.md

 ```

 If you want to keep health monitoring enabled, but turn email notifications off, edit your `health_alarm_notify.conf`
-file with `edit-config`, or with your the text editor of your choice:
+file with `edit-config`, or with the text editor of your choice:

 ```bash
 sudo /etc/netdata/edit-config health_alarm_notify.conf